TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 ### Using propTypes

-Here is a very basic example of how we would use it in a simple component that renders out a name prop.
+Here is a very basic example of how we would use it in a component that renders out a name prop.

 ~~~javascript
 import PropTypes from 'prop-types';